 For many casual fight fans who grew up in the 80s and the 90s, Kurt Sloane was the first and the best kickboxer they knew.
 He was the original gangster of kickboxing (albeit an obvious karate background) and imo, he deserves a spot on the list.

 Forget the reboot.
-Watch the original 1989 version to experience a time when political-correctness has yet to come into existence.
+Watch the original 1989 version to experience a time when political-correctness in films has yet to come into existence.

 As with all Top 10 lists, it’s impossible to rank them without some disputes or disagreements.
 However, I am sure we can all agree that the 10 fighters featured here are all kickboxing legends in their own right.
 There are so many good fighters (Andy Souwer, Mike Zambidis, Peter Aerts, just to name a few), there is no way to feature them all.
 If you have a favorite fighter and he is not featured here, I would like to hear about your choice of the best kickboxer.